Particular/docs.particular.net/servicepulse/index.md

 ## Real-time Monitoring

-The Monitoring view shows an overview of all logical endpoints in your system showing various metrics.
-You can navigate to the details to clicking on an endpoint name which will show the same metrics but then either per received message type or per endpoint instance.
+The Monitoring view shows an overview of all logical endpoints in a system showing various metrics.
+Navigate to the details by clicking on an endpoint name.
+This shows the same metrics but then split by message type or per endpoint instance.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/X8oQjKnKpBM?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>